 As the cult of efficiency is shaping consumer mindsets and behaviours, it impacts the way businesses should serve them.
 While some companies have begun to address this need for efficiency with new products, services or policy, a major part of businesses are still lagging to address this, and usually only focus on convenience.

 Founded in 2014, Huel aims at providing the recommended daily amount of nutrients following the European Food Safety Authority.
 This very rational approach to nutrition is complemented by the consumption and storing modes.

 Vitality Active reward is a program launched by the health insurance Vitality.
 Depending on the activity tracked by the Apple Watch, a customer will have additional fees if they don't meet the criteria or pay minimal costs if they meet the activity criteria.

-Blinkist is an app that sums up non-fiction books key ideas to takeaway in 15 minutes snippets to read or listen.
-This example is a pure case of efficiency focused behaviours, in which all the hassle (and probably the pleasure) of reading and learning are taken off, to only focus on quantifiable, tangible benefits.
+Blinkist is an app that sums up non-fiction books key ideas to takeaway in 15 minute snippets to read or listen.
+This example is a pure case of efficiency focused behaviours, in which all the hassle (and probably the pleasure) of reading and learning are taken away, to only focus on quantifiable, tangible benefits.

-While it’s good to address customers’ needs and expectations, companies’ need to align trends with their purpose.
-Efficiency is a process to ease transaction, but it comes to the expenses of other key elements that build a brand.
+While it’s good to address customers’ needs and expectations, companies need to align trends with their purpose.
+Efficiency is a process to ease transaction, but it comes at the expense of other key elements that build a brand.